CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 WITNESS

-She died prematurely after years of physical hardship and abuse connected to her leadership and beliefs.
+She died prematurely after years of physical hardship connected to persecution, imprisonment, and leadership strain.

 AFFIRMATIVE COUNSEL (THE A-TEAM)